otam-mato/nodejs_mysql_web_app_docker/README.md

 <br><br>
 <br><br>

-That is what you have done so far:
+That is what we have done so far:
 <br><br>
 <p align="center" >
   <img width="700" alt="Screenshot 2023-02-02 at 10 46 14" src="https://user-images.githubusercontent.com/104728608/216304326-f0d44a4b-37b2-4056-b22b-e2f01d749260.png">